'So-called judge' derided by Trump known for fairness, work with youth

-(This February 4th story has been refiled to correct first paragraph to make it "jurist" instead of "justice" as Robart is not a justice.)

-U.S. Judge James Robart emerged from relative obscurity on Saturday as the first jurist to come under fire from the president since he took office after his temporary order to lift Donald Trump's immigration ban.
+Feb 4 U.S. Judge James Robart emerged from relative obscurity on Saturday as the first justice to come under fire from the president since he took office after his temporary order to lift Donald Trump's immigration ban.

 In a reaction that went viral on Twitter, Trump called the 69-year-old Robart a "so-called judge" whose "ridiculous" opinion "essentially takes law-enforcement away from our country."

-To those who know Robart, who has been on the federal bench in Seattle for more than a decade after his appointment by another Republican, President George W. Bush, the ensuing drama surrounding the move was a far cry from the judge's standard.
+To those who know Robart, who has been on the federal bench in Seattle for more than a decade, appointed by another Republican president George W. Bush, the ensuing drama surrounding the move was a far cry from the judge's standard.

 "He is relatively apolitical," said Douglas Adkins, a private equity investor and former investment banker who has known Robart since childhood.
 "He's not a conservative or a liberal.
 He's a man interested in the law and fairness."

-Late on Friday, Robart grabbed national headlines with his decision to temporarily lift Trump's week-old travel ban for citizens of seven mainly Muslim countries and refugees.
-His ruling was just a first step in considering the merits of the case challenging the ban.
-The Justice Department on Saturday filed a formal notice that it intends to appeal the ruling.
+On late Friday, Robart grabbed national headlines with his decision to temporarily lift Trump's week-old travel ban for citizens of seven mainly Muslim countries and refugees.
+His ruling is just a first step in considering the merits of the case challenging the ban and the White House has said it will appeal his order.

 Coincidentally, in his wide-reaching ruling on Friday, Robart emphasized that the three branches of government - the executive branch, Congress and the judiciary - should function as equals.